 Keeps Skin Young and Plump

 Avocado oil can greatly benefit both your skin and joints when consumed and applied topically.
 In France, a prescription drug called ASU containing avocado oil is prescribed for arthritis sufferers, while in Denmark it's marketed as a food supplement to ease inflammation in the body.
-And we all know that higher inflammation can lead to accelerated skin ageing (otherwise known as inflamaging).
+And we all know that higher inflammation can lead to accelerated skin aging (otherwise known as inflamaging).

 Used topically, avocado oil has been found to ease symptoms for psoriasis sufferers.
 Rich in essential fatty acids and antioxidant vitamin E, avocado oil can be used topically, as you would coconut oil, to hydrate and protect your skin.